Signs of Being Under Federal Investigation

 What Actions to Take If You Are Under a Federal Civil or Criminal Investigation as a Government Contractor

 How should you talk to an investigator?
 Government contractors may take months if not years to find out that they are under.
 Federal criminal investigation.
-If you are a federal contractor and have learned that you are under a federal criminal investigation ( or civil investigation), you should first seek help from government contractor criminal defense attorney that has experience in federal government contracting.
+If you are a federal contractor and have learned that you are under a federal criminal investigation, or received a DOJ target letter ( or civil investigation), you should first seek help from government contractor criminal defense attorney who has experience in federal government contracting.

 The first order of business is to protect your constitutional rights.
 You do not want to make incriminating statements or provide documents that can incriminate you.
 This is why having a government contract investigation lawyer is essential.
 You want to develop a strong legal defense early in the case since federal investigators seem to have unlimited resources – taxpayer dollars.
 Speaking to an investigator is the same as speaking to the prosecutor.
 You cannot claim that your rights have been violated because the government official was not the government attorney.